RONGDUGithub/durong.github.io/_pages/about.md

 ---
+title: "About Me"
+layout: default
+permalink: /about/
+---

 # About Me

 Hi, I’m **Rong DU**, a recent Ph.D. graduate from the **Department of Electrical and Electronic Engineering** at **The Hong Kong Polytechnic University**.